-I can already feel the artist side in my cringe and squirm and fume and rage.
+I can already feel the artist’s side in me cringing, squirming, fuming, and raging.
 “Really?!!
 And go back to the 9-5 BUUUUUULLSHIT you narrowly escaped with some of your health and a little bit of your sanity intact?!!” is what I can hear echoing in my head as Kanye West’s “Jesus Walks” plays on Spotify.

-I’ll admit in my younger days, as well as times in the near past, I really wanted to become a “famous” writer.
+I’ll admit.
+I really wanted to become a “famous” writer in my younger days.
 I wanted my words to captivate an audience and catapult them to another world full of wonder and magic.
 That’s when I wanted to be an author.
-Then I wanted my words to be thought-provoking and offer different perspectives to topics my audience have yet to consider.
+Then I wanted my words to be thought-provoking and offer different perspectives to topics my audience has yet to consider.
 That’s when I wanted to be a journalist.
-I’m just now coming to terms with the fact that those are statements that border, check that, are bombastic, grandiose and ego-masturbatory (is that an adjective?
+I’m just now coming to terms with the fact that those are statements that border, check that, are bombastic, grandiose, and ego-masturbatory (is that an adjective?
 Fuck it!
 It is!)

-In other words, maybe I’m not as much into this writing thing than I thought.
-Maybe this wasn’t the next career I was thinking of embarking upon.
+In other words, maybe I’m not as much into this writing thing as I thought.
+Perhaps this wasn’t the next career I was thinking of embarking on.
 Maybe I should go back to my lane and become . . . well what?

 I tried the aircraft mechanic gig and hated it.
-I could change my attitude about it.
-It is the most accessible job I have right now.
-In fact, I’ll be in a pretty lucrative position as a supervisor, never having to touch a wrench, sitting in an office, handing out jobs to other mechanics and making sure they’re doing what they’re doing.
-Attend daily meetings and let the higher ups know that nothing, NOOOOOTHING has changed since yesterday (until it has of course, which is when those face-to-face meetings would actually make sense).
+I mean, I could change my attitude about it, and it’s the most accessible job I have right now.
+In fact, I’ll be in a pretty lucrative position as a supervisor, never having to touch a wrench, sitting in an office, handing out jobs to other mechanics, and making sure they’re doing what they’re doing.
+Attend daily meetings and let the higher-ups know that nothing, NOOOOOTHING has changed since yesterday (until it has, of course, which is when those face-to-face meetings would actually make sense).
 Deal with office politics (that ALLLL offices deal with) except really, I don’t have to handle it, because you know, Human Resources.
-Sounds pretty cake.
+It sounds pretty cake.

 And I get where he’s coming from.
-I’d like to think that, because most of my friends are creatives, I too was meant to be a creative, thus the whole on-again, off-again relationship I have with being a writer.
-What I wrote up there feels as if that is the antithesis of being a creative.
+I’d like to think that, because most of my friends are creatives, I too was meant to be a “creative,” thus the whole on-again-off-again relationship I have with being a writer.
+What I wrote up there feels like the antithesis of being creative.
 “Meetings?
 Supervision?
 Human Resources?
 Pfft, not me,” says the artist.
 While my rational side (how many fucking sides do I have?) is starting to wonder how much truth there really is to those outbursts, I’ll have to focus on what I need now.
 Right now, I need to get back into the workforce so I can supplement the rapidly shrinking pension I’m getting now.
-I need it so I can stop worrying about whether I have enough money to take care of my wife, prepare for my child, and build us a good home.
+I need to stop worrying about whether I have enough money to take care of my wife, prepare for my child, and build us a good home.

-NOW, if I can do that AND land me a writing job, that’d be alright
+NOW, if I can do that AND land myself a writing job, that’d be alright